How to apply for a Master's degree programme

 - Important notes for applicants from certain countries

-At TU Bergakademie Freiberg you can apply for a Master's programme which is taught in English (1) or in German (2).
+At the Technische Universität Bergakademie Freiberg (TUBAF) you can apply for a Master's degree programme which is taught in English (1) or in German (2).

-Information on how to apply for a Master programme taught in English are available at the appropriate website:
+Information on how to apply for a Master's degree programme taught in English are available at the appropriate website:

 - Advanced Materials Analysis